-For any composite type, the order in which "=" is called for components is not defined by the language.
-Furthermore, if the result can be determined before calling "=" on some components, the language does not define whether "=" is called on those components.
+For any composite type, the order in which "=" is called for components is unspecified.
+Furthermore, if the result can be determined before calling "=" on some components, it is unspecified whether "=" is called on those components.

 A membership test using not in gives the complementary result to the corresponding membership test using in.